WebAssembly/spec/document/core/exec/runtime.rst

 *array references*, pointing to a specific :ref:`array address <syntax-arrayaddr>`, *function references*, pointing to a specific :ref:`function address <syntax-funcaddr>`, or *host references* pointing to an uninterpreted form of :ref:`host address <syntax-hostaddr>` defined by the :ref:`embedder <embedder>`.
-Any reference can furthermore be wrapped up as an *external reference*.
+Any of the aformentioned references can furthermore be wrapped up as an *external reference*.

 .. math::
    \begin{array}{llcl}